Contrastive Learning from Synthetic Audio Doppelg\"angers: Additional Results

 \subsection{Effects of Increasing Perturbation Factor $\delta$ on Training}

+We seek to understand how increasing $\delta$ impacts the training dynamics.
+In particular, the alignment and uniformity objectives are in tension~\citep{wang2020understanding}.
+A small $\delta$ leads to easy positive pairs (high similarity), resulting in low alignment cost but potentially poor generalization.
+Conversely, too large $\delta$ produces hard positive pairs (low similarity), increasing the alignment cost but potentially hindering optimization.
+The optimal $\delta$ should balance this trade-off, however the complexity of the synthesizer function and the embedding function make deriving a closed-form solution for this infeasible.
+As such, we must explore the effect empirically.

-We seek to understand how increasing $\delta$ impacts the training dynamics. \Cref{fig:align_unif} shows the impact of different $\delta$ on the final validation value of the alignment and uniformity costs respectively.
+\Cref{fig:align_unif} shows the impact of different $\delta$ on the final validation value of the alignment and uniformity costs respectively.
 Alignment cost increases monotonically with $\delta$, which shows the increased difficulty of aligning increasingly distant pairs.
-Uniformity, interestingly, has an inverted-U-shaped relationship with $\delta$.
-This may be because as the model struggles to align positives with moderate noise driven variation, it incurs a cost in uniformity in order to do so (e.g. creating clusters).
-With large $\delta$, the amount of noise present is significant, alignment is difficult, and the representations may be able to be more spread out.
+Uniformity has an inverted-U-shaped relationship with $\delta$, suggesting that as the model struggles to align positives with moderate noise driven variation, it incurs a cost in uniformity in order to do so (e.g. creating clusters).
+With large $\delta$, the amount of noise present is significant, alignment is difficult, and the representations can be more spread out.
+The theoretically optimal value of $L_{unif}$ is $-2t = 4$, which all values of $\delta$ remain close to.
+In Figure 8 of~\cite{wang2020understanding}, the best performance with a more complex task and encoder (review classification) is observed when alignment is on the higher side (but not the maximum), and uniform is low (close to the optimal value).
+In our experiments, $\delta=0.25$ gets closest to this, and we observe it to be the strongest as well.